William McKinley: General election campaign

 Before the 1896 convention, McKinley tried to avoid coming down on one side or the other of the currency question.
 William Allen Rogers's cartoon from Harper's Weekly, June 1896, showing McKinley riding the rail of the currency question.

 Before the Republican convention, McKinley had been a "straddle bug" on the currency question, favoring moderate positions on silver such as accomplishing bimetallism by international agreement.
 In the final days before the convention, McKinley decided, after hearing from politicians and businessmen, that the platform should endorse the gold standard, though it should allow for bimetallism through coordination with other nations.
 Adoption of the platform caused some western delegates, led by Colorado Senator Henry M. Teller, to walk out of the convention.
-However, compared with the Democrats, Republican divisions on the issue were small, especially as McKinley promised future concessions to silver advocates.
+But compared with the Democrats, Republican divisions on the issue were small, especially as McKinley promised future concessions to silver advocates.

 The bad economic times had continued and strengthened the hand of forces for free silver.
-The issue bitterly divided the Democratic Party; President Cleveland firmly supported the gold standard, but an increasing number of rural Democrats wanted silver, especially in the South and West.
+The issue bitterly divided the Democratic Party; Cleveland firmly supported the gold standard, but an increasing number of rural Democrats wanted silver, especially in the South and West.
 The silverites took control of the 1896 Democratic National Convention and chose William Jennings Bryan for president; he had electrified the delegates with his Cross of Gold speech.
 Bryan's financial radicalism shocked bankers—they thought his inflationary program would bankrupt the railroads and ruin the economy.
 Hanna approached them for support for his strategy to win the election, and they gave $3.5 million for speakers and over 200 million pamphlets advocating the Republican position on the money and tariff questions.